 Build an HDL project#

-Here, we are giving you a quick rundown on how we build things.
+Here we are giving you a quick rundown on how we build things.
 That said, the steps below are not a recommendation, but a suggestion.
 How you want to build these projects is entirely up to you.
 The only catch is that if you run into problems, you have to resolve them independently.

 The build process depends on certain software and tools, which you could use in many ways.
 We use command line and mostly Linux systems.
-On Windows, we use Cygwin.

 3. Download the tools from the following links: